If you are new to Google Ads, rest assured that you’ve chosen the right PPC ad platform for your business.

 Google ads work because more than 70 percent of users prefer to see ads personalized according to their interests.
 In addition to that, over 65 percent of searchers have no qualms about clicking on paid ads.
 That’s why smart PPC campaigns focus on people who are actively looking to buy and not merely researching a product or service.

-As businesses continue to battle for rankings, conversions, automation, and personalization, the stats clearly show that paid marketing technique is the quickest way to go!
+As businesses continue to battle for rankings, conversion value, automation, and personalization, the stats clearly show that paid marketing technique is the quickest way to go!

 Paid marketing includes the display of ads on SERPs (search engine results pages) like Google and Bing and social media channels (like Facebook).